 - Use a compelling image, even if not really associated with the headline, will add believability and help your fake news perform better in search results.

 - Get fake people to share your fake news.
+Influencers and followers are the name of the game.
 You can buy followers and tweets online cheap.
 These fake people are called "sock puppets".
 Once you have posted your fake content, enlist your army of fake people to share it.
 This is best accomplished using a bot network like the ones Russians used during the US election (and still do today).

 Should you create fake news?
 No (you had to ask?).
 But you should be aware of the mechanics behind fake news.
 Ryan Holiday once said “You cannot have your news for free; you can only obscure the costs.” and he was right.